Disclaimer: I do not own the wonderful world of Harry Potter.

 Once the door was closed he restarted more familiarly.
 "Remus, how are you?"
 Kingsley went round his desk and motioned for him to sit.

-"Did you hear of yesterday's raid?"
+"Did you hear of Sunday's raid?"
 Remus inquired, certain that he had but wanting to broach the topic quickly.

 Kingsley's expression turned dark.
 "It was a complete disaster.
-We would have been there the minute the alarm was raised if Fudge hadn't passed his newest regulation.
+We should have been there the minute the alarm was raised.
 Agents are no longer permitted into the field without direct approval from the Minister's office," he elaborated with disgust.

-"That must be why they've come out so boldly," Remus realized, having wondered about the audacity of an attack in public during the day.
+"That must be why they've come out so boldly," Remus realized, having wondered about the audacity of an attack in such a public place during the day.
 They'd known Fudge would give them all the time they needed.

-"That delay cost us near two hundred wands," Kingsley confessed miserably.
+"That delay cost us near a hundred wands," Kingsley confessed miserably.
 "Ollivander's was their target."

 "Yes, I know," Remus confided, "I was there when they appeared in the alley."